ahhyoushh/FileSense/wiki/metrics.md

 ### 2.5 Reference Model Comparison

-We conducted a head-to-head comparison of three embedding models to determine the optimal balance between speed and accuracy for the FileSense pipeline.
+I conducted a head-to-head comparison of three embedding models to determine the optimal balance between speed and accuracy for the FileSense pipeline.

 **Models Tested:**
 1.  **all-mpnet-base-v2** (110M params) - *The previous gold standard*